 This article provides information for domain administrators working with Rackspace Directory Sync.
 Included is information on how Directory Sync works with Active Directory and local domains to sync to Rackspace Hosted Email.

 - Same sign-on: Users have to remember only one password for their local network access and their email accounts for a same sign-on experience.

 - Ease of management: Administrators benefit by adding and managing mail-enabled objects directly in Active Directory from a familiar Microsoft Active Directory interface.
-You choose which user objects to synchronize; you can synchronize as few as one user in your Active Directory or all of them at the same time.
+You choose which user objects to synchronize.
+You can synchronize as few as one user in your Active Directory, or synchronize all of them at the same time.

 - Save time: For many larger organizations, the Directory Sync service can save considerable effort and time when onboarding new employees and managing password policies.

 - Business automation: Rackspace Directory Sync is built to use the Rackspace Email cloud’s public REST APIs, which simplifies automating and preserving business.

 - Cost effective: Rackspace Directory Sync is available at no additional cost.

 Rackspace Directory Sync supports the synchronization of the following Active Directory objects: